DomBennett/TaxonNamesResolver/README.md

 ### Within python
 #### Running
-The `taxon_names_resolver` is a python package and be imported into a session and run, so:
+The `taxon_names_resolver` is a python package and can be imported into a session and run, so:
 ```{python}
 from taxon_names_resolver import Resolver
 resolver = Resolver(input_file, datasource, taxon_id)